While loops are helpful because they let the code run until the user decides to quit the program.

 )The function add_five

-, can be used to calculate the sum of various numbers and five
+, can be used to calculate the sum of various numbers and five.

-We can of course assign the result of a function to an object.
+We can, of course, assign the result of a function to an object.

 We can write the same function in a different way